 - The event does not enter play, but it is considered to have been played.

 When dice are not in a dice pool, they are placed on their matching card.

 - These dice are not active, cannot be manipulated, and none of their sides are considered to be showing.

-Each player has a set-aside zone.
 At the beginning of the game, some dice are set aside.
 These are dice that can enter play via cards.
-Players can set aside any number of dice that match cards in their deck, or are referenced by cards in their deck.
 Players may hide these dice from their opponent using a tray or a dice bag.

 This is where the various game tokens are placed.
 All tokens are taken from the supply when gained (resources), dealt (damage), or given (shields).
 All tokens are returned to the supply when spent (resources), lost (resources), healed (damage) or removed (shields).
 If players run out of tokens, they should find a proper proxy.

 Customization happens before playing a game.
 Players can experience the game in new ways by developing one-of-a-kind strategies and combinations.

 1. Building a team